api-platform/docs/core/messenger.md

 }
 ```

-Because the `messenger` attribute is true, when a `POST` will be handled by API Platform, the corresponding instance of the `ResetPasswordRequest` will be dispatched.
+Because the `messenger` attribute is `true`, when a `POST` will be handled by API Platform, the corresponding instance of the `ResetPasswordRequest` will be dispatched.

 For this example, only the `POST` operation is enabled.
 We use the `status` attribute to configure API Platform to return a [202 Accepted HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202).